johnstonskj/rust-atelier/book/README.md

 2020-07-30 08:40:23 [INFO] (mdbook::book): Running the html backend
 ```

 The following will start a local server to host the built content.
+This command also watches the source file system for
+changes and performs a build on any updates.

 ```bash
 ❯ mdbook serve